vorpex/qvantum/README.md

 ### 3.4 qvantum.layer module

-**`class qvantum.layer.Layer`**
+### **`class qvantum.layer.Layer`**

-An instance of layer class represents one stage in a given quantum computional process.
+An instance of layer class represents one stage in a given quantum computational process.
 The layer is created by defining the gates which are contained by the given layer.
-The order of gates refers to that qubit which is affected by the given gate.
+The order of gates refer to that qubit which is affected by the given gate.
 Using the instances of layer class the user can build an instance of circuit class.

 The instances of layer class have the following methods: